 Angela lives in Massachusetts where she conquers the world, one day at a time.

 Is the author of Sex, Love, and Spirit: A Memoir.
 LaFortune is devoted to the transformative power of the creative arts.
 With an MA, in Developmental Clinical Psychology, MARI, FAMI, she is a therapist, writing coach and screenwriter.
 Her personal essays have been published internationally and she conducts creativity workshops nationally.
 She lives in Los Angeles with her husband – and in Santa Fe, New Mexico.

 JULIE MALONEY is the author of A Matter of Chance, her debut novel, published in April, 2018 (She Writes Press).
 She is the founder/director of WOMEN READING ALOUD, a non-profit international organization devoted to promoting women writers.
 She is a trained workshop leader in the Amherst Writers and Artists Method and holds an MFA from the University of North Carolina at Greensboro.
-Julie’s book of poems, Private Landscape (Arseya Press), is an intimate look into the complexities of womanhood.
 She is a frequent speaker on “Writing as a Life Tool.”
-As director of WRA, she leads writing workshops throughout the year.
+She leads writing workshops throughout the year.
 She has just celebrated leading the 10th annual Writer’s Weekend Retreat in Sea Girt, New Jersey.

 US WEEKLY Magazine selected A Matter of Chance as a trending book.
 Critics and reviewers are calling this debut novel, “effortlessly readable . . . beautifully written and impossible to forget . . . (and) a remarkable, riveting journey.”

 JUDY WHITE – moderator is a feature film screenwriter, Lies I Told My Little Sister.
 She is also